shleen/psd-lambda-functions/README.md

 ### BG
 1. A Workato recipe will be triggered on a schedule.
 This recipe will trigger an AWS Lambda function that will run a Selenium script that scrapes the BG data.
 2. The BG data gets uploaded onto AWS S3.
 3. Another Workato recipe gets triggered when the new file gets uploaded onto S3.
 It will be automatically sent as an attachment to your email<sup>5</sup>.

+### US BLS
+1. A Workato recipe will be triggered on a schedule.
+This recipe will trigger an AWS Lambda function that will run a Selenium script that scrapes the US BLS data.
+2. The US BLS data gets uploaded onto AWS S3.
+3. Another Workato recipe gets triggered when the new file gets uploaded onto S3.
+It will be automatically sent as an attachment to your email<sup>5</sup>.

 ### QS, THE, SHANGHAI